Being creative and resourceful with money helps you get through the hard times.

 When you sign up with an ad network like Google AdSense, ads related to your article will be automatically posted on your blog.
 You make money each time someone clicks on a Google ad link.

-Once your revenue reaches or exceeds US$ 100, Google will pay you via Western Union or direct bank transfer.
+Once your revenue reaches or exceeds $100, Google will pay you via direct bank transfer.

 Another way to make money from blogging is to promote affiliate products and services on your blog.